Celgene 2012 outlook tops expectations

 Sales of the company's breast cancer drug Abraxane, which Celgene got with its acquisition of Abraxis BioSciences in 2010, were $104 million.

 (Writing and additional reporting by Toni Clarke in Boston.
-Editing by Gunna Dickson)
+Editing by Gunna Dickson, Bernard Orr)